DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 #### DNS

-* Kubernetes runs it's own DNS service for all containers, giving them access to individual containers and PODs
+* Kubernetes runs its own DNS service for all containers, giving them access to individual containers and PODs

 ---